Stateware/Dav3i/doc/FrontEndArchitecture.md

 ####4.0.2.2 : Main Screen Layout

 The main screen layout was chosen because the original design left the map feeling claustrophobic and closed off due to the border sections surrounding it.
 Instead, the map now fills most of the screen.
 It is on the right side so that user attention is directed mostly toward the control panel when viewing data, as users generally look left when using web applications according to eye tracking studies.

+####4.0.2.3 : Settings

+The settings menu layout was chosen for 2 reasons:
+ * The simplicity of selection from enumerated lists is most easily expressed in a UI by radio buttons.
+ * Our ideal year selection element, a slider, introduced a lot of difficulty into our work, and text inputs were chosen instead.
+We may reinvestigate a slider in the future.

 *discarded UX design*
  * Checkboxes, radio buttons, and a slider were chosen for the settings menu, as they are a simple interface to toggling, selection of one from a set, and selecting a timespan, which are the fundamental requirements of the menu.